eduvpn/discovery/README.md

-# Server Discovery for eduVPN
+# App Server Discovery

-These files are used by the eduVPN applications to facilitate VPN server discovery on the `disco.eduvpn.org` domain.
+These files are used by the native eduVPN applications to facilitate VPN server discovery on the `disco.eduvpn.org` domain.

 The JSON files are signed using